5 Ways to Practice Self-Compassion

 Dr. Kristin Neff, a self-compassion specialist, has a list of several things you can do to practice this skill more each day.
 Here are 5 techniques—adapted from Dr. Neff's work—to foster self-compassion:

-Sometimes, we can forget to be thankful for the small things we can live each day.
-Overwhelmed by daily stress, work, responsibilities, and home, we forget to practice gratitude with ourselves.
-With our loved ones, for taking care of us and worrying about us.
-For our body, which is a self-haven of love and health.
+Sometimes, we can forget to be thankful for the small things we experience each day.
+Overwhelmed by daily stress, work, responsibilities, and home life, we forget to practice gratitude with ourselves—or with our loved ones, for taking care of us and worrying about us, or our body, which is a self-haven of love and health.

 I once read an amazing list that reminded us to look at those small and annoying daily tasks, like washing our clothes or dishes, as opportunities to remind ourselves for all the small blessings we have.
 When we pay attention to the small things, we can see the rest of the world with kinder eyes.

-Similar to what I exposed in the last paragraph: When someone makes a mistake that affects us, what is the first thing we say?
-"Don't worry" or "'it's no big deal."
-Do we have this same kindness with ourselves?
+This point is similar to what I said in the last paragraph: When someone makes a mistake that affects us, what is the first thing we say?
+"Don't worry" or "'It's no big deal."
+Do we show this same kindness to ourselves?
 Sometimes, we struggle to accept that we are only human and we can make mistakes.
 Let's forgive ourselves and learn from our mistakes.

-Sometimes, all we need is a break.
-Permission to say "I'm doing enough," "I am enough," "this is enough."
-And appreciate everything we have accomplished.
+Sometimes, all we need is a break, and permission to say "I'm doing enough," "I am enough," or "This is enough."
+We need space to appreciate everything we have accomplished.
 If you have reached this point in the post, give yourself a "break."
 Don't abandon your beliefs, your authenticity, or yourself.
 Instead, take a break.
-Take 5 minutes to meditate, breathe, listen to your favorite song or simply disconnecting.
+Take 5 minutes to meditate, breathe, listen to your favorite song, or simply disconnect.
 Just five minutes.